Media and Film Studies

 Welcome to Media and Film Studies!

 Media and Film have become an integral part of our culture.
 In our vibrant Media and Film Studies department, we believe that students should be given the skills to think for themselves, to develop informed opinions and become responsible citizens of this digital world.

 Media and Film Studies are relevant to other subjects as the analytical and research skills the students develop can be applied to any other area of study, in particularly English, Art and Humanities.
-The practical skills learnt can be used in a variety of settings in school such as ICT, Graphic Design and Art as well as on a personal development as students become aware of needs to present themselves to others in a way that targets other’s expectations of them.
+The practical skills learnt can be used in a variety of settings in school such as ICT, Graphic Design and Art.
+Students also learn how to present ideas by targeting different audiences which is a skill that is useful both in school and for future careers.

-Our teachers strive to include and engage all students using a variety of teaching methods and approaches as well as the latest available equipment.
-We will always make sure that our lessons cater for all students and answer specific questions and needs from each student.
+Teachers include and engage all students using a variety if teaching methods and approaches as well as the latest available equipment.

 We endeavour to provide a wide range of learning experiences for our students which will prepare them for further study of the subject and a career in the Industry.

 At GCSE we follow the WJCE specification which is 70% non-exam assessment and 30% exam.

 in Year 9 we provide a Media Studies foundation course until Christmas then students start preparing for the examinations through the following units.

 - iMovie – an introduction to video editing